Economy of Salem, Tamil Nadu: Retail and e-commerce

-There are malls, Multiplex and retailing centers in Salem city.
+There are malls, Multiplex and retailing centers in Salem city..
+Reliance Mall, DNC ROX Mall are one of its kind in Salem.

 Health and hygiene

 Salem city has a government multi speciality hospital, and some private multi speciality hospitals.

 Cottage industry

 With its abundant natural resources, cottage industries are very dynamic sector of Salem, which contribute to the exports.
 Among the people who cultivate sugarcane in Salem, the production of un-bleached sugar or Nattu Sarkari is a big cottage industry.
 Rope making from various natural resources such as Jute, coconut and Aloe Vera is another major cottage industry for the people of Salem.
 With a sizable weaver population, weaving is a major cottage industry in Salem.
 Throughout the state, the cotton and silk which is woven in Salem is popular among the people and introduced the famous Mecheri breed.
 This breed is very popular with the people and is reared by them main for meat.
 Also, Salem is famous for its handmade silver ornaments and artifacts which are sold all over the country.